emberjs/website/source/guides/routing/query-params.md

 1. If the user navigates to `/articles`, `category` will be `null`, so the articles won't be filtered.
-2. If the user navigates to `/articles?category=recent`, `category` will be set to `"recent"`, so articles will be filtered.
+2. If the user navigates to `/articles?category=recent`, `category` will be set to `'recent'`, so articles will be filtered.
 3. Once inside the `articles` route, any changes to the `category` property on `ArticlesController` will cause the URL to update the query param.
 By default, a query param property change won't cause a